Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

    | `azure.activedirectory.b2c.reply-url` | Contains one of the **Reply URL** from your application that you completed earlier. |
    | `azure.activedirectory.b2c.logout-success-url` | Specify the URL when your application logout successfully. |
    | `azure.activedirectory.b2c.user-flows` | Contains the name of the user flows that you completed earlier.
+   | `azure.activedirectory.b2c.user-name-attribute-name` | Contains the attribute name of the user name .

 7. Save and close the *application.yml* file.